MatheusAraujoSouza/MS902-Topics-in-Data-Science-Applied-to-Business-TradeMap-project/README.md

 # TradeMap

-Trademap is a mobile and desktop plataform created to compile tools and contents that allow investors to monitor the market in real time, manage their investments and operate quickly, easily and safely.
+Trademap is a mobile and desktop platform created to compile tools and contents that allow investors to monitor the market in real time, manage their investments and operate quickly, easily and safely.

 One of these tools is its "News" interface, as showed in the image below.

 ![alt text](https://trademap.com.br/wp-content/uploads/2020/07/Print-App-Trademap-3-500x1080-1.jpg)

-In light of this, the project aims to create an anternateive version of the web crawler that is already implemented in the app.
+In light of this, the project aims to create an alternative version of the web crawler that is already implemented in the app.

 # General Functionality

 More specifically, Trademap uses 24 different websites to get the news.
 Then, our goal is to acess thoses websites and extract just the relevant news and show them for the user.

-To acomplish that, we used a table with all companys listed in B3, the Brazilian stock-market, including some international and important ones.
+To acomplish that, we used a table with all companys listed in B3, the Brazilian stock market, including some international and important ones.

 That is, to each line on the table, the crawler will search if there's any new in all websites that corresponds to the name of the company, or its name in the stock-market.